Travel insurance Australia

 Travel insurance cover tips and traps

 Think you have enough cover?
 Think again.
 You’ll need to comb through the fine print to really make sure you’re getting the best possible cover.
-Not every insurer will have all the inclusions you want, so understand exactly the cover you purchase before leaving Australia.
+Not every insurance policy will have all the inclusions you want, so understand exactly the cover you purchase before leaving Australia.

 Your destination is key